 Oklahoma drug and alcohol treatment centers offer numerous treatment programs.
 With this in mind, you must not that what works for one person may not work for another.

-.
-Inpatient programs or residential programs require users to leave home and live in a facility for a period of time lasting roughly 14 to 90 days.
+- Inpatient programs or residential treatment require users to leave home and live in a treatment facility for a period of time lasting roughly 14 to 90 days.
 This form of treatment is known to be the most beneficial for those with moderate to severe addictions.
 The length of the patient’s stay will vary depending upon their specific recovery needs.
 During treatment, patients will likely undergo detox if they haven’t done so already, followed by intensive therapy in both individual and group settings.
 Other aspects of inpatient programs include relapse prevention training, as well as holistic therapies that focus on general wellness.
 These supplemental therapies include treatment options such as yoga, chiropractic care, equine therapy, nutrition, and exercise therapy, just to name a few.

-- Outpatient programs allow users to remain at home and commute to meetings.
+- Outpatient programs allow patients to remain at home and commute to meetings.
 These meetings will take place anywhere from a few days to every day of the week, depending on the intensity of the program.
 Outpatient care is only recommended for those who have a strong system of support at home and a strong commitment to change.

 - Specialized drug and alcohol treatment programs, like those for individuals from the armed services and the LGBTQ community may also be helpful for Oklahoma residents looking to finally get past drug or alcohol addiction.

 The Sooner State offers a wide range and variety of addiction treatment options for its residents.
 Programs for drug and alcohol treatment in Oklahoma vary in both structure and strategy.
 Therefore, people from all walks of life, struggling with all different forms of addiction, can find the right program that best suits their needs.
 Find treatment from a certified and licensed Oklahoma drug and alcohol rehab center today.